 iPhone 11pro Max iPhone Case Black & Red Polka Dots

-When the ad is shown on the first page of the Google SERPs it will cut off and only show the bolded words (which is the most important information) vs. when the ad or listing is shown in the Google Shopping section – the full title will be able to be seen.
+When the ad is shown on the first page of the Google SERPs, it will cut off and only show the bolded words (which is the most important information) vs. when the ad or listing is shown in the Google Shopping section.
+For the latter, the full title will be able to be seen.

-Seeing that Google shopping ads are set apart from Google text ads because they show an image makes it that much more important to have good images connected with your products on Google Shopping, it is crucial to having being successful on the platform.
+Seeing that Google shopping ads are set apart from Google text ads because they show an image makes it that much more important to have good images connected with your products on Google Shopping.
+In fact, it is crucial to being successful on the platform.

 A couple of simple best practices:

-- Have white background with a high resolution shot of your product as the main image.
+- Have a white background with a high resolution shot of your product as the main image.

 - If you are selling the same product or brand as other retailers, stand out with slight variations of the product image.

-- This may be expensive but even these slight changes can separate you from the pack and can make a big difference in sales.
+- This may be expensive, but even these slight changes can separate you from the pack and make a big difference in sales.